Nenad604/MtbWeb/wp-content/plugins/slider/readme.txt

 * You will find the plugin installed on your WordPress toolbar in the back end of your website.

-If you think, that you found a bug in our [WordPress Responsive Slider](https://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==